Tyrone Taylor Player Props: Brewers vs. Giants

-Tyrone Taylor -- 1-for-3 in his most recent game -- will be in action for the Milwaukee Brewers versus the San Francisco Giants, with Alex Cobb on the hill, on May 6 at 7:15 PM ET.
+Tyrone Taylor -- 0-for-1 in his most recent game -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Ross Stripling on the mound, on May 7 at 4:05 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Giants.
+In his most recent game he had a hitless showing (0-for-1) against the Giants.

 Tyrone Taylor Game Info & Props vs. the Giants